aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | podMetricsEndpoints | object | `{}` | Defines a list of endpoints serving metrics to be scraped by prometheus.
 See https://prometheus-operator.dev/docs/api-reference/api/#monitoring.coreos.com/v1.PodMetricsEndpoint for all available options.
 Follows the `ListFromDict` input schema.
 See [ListFromDict](#listfromdict) in README for more. |

 ## Extra manifests
-The values for `extraManifests` are a list of k8s YAML manifests to deploy when there is no dedicated template (yet).
+Values for `extraManifests` are a list of k8s manifests to deploy when there is no dedicated template (yet).
-It is meant to be used as a fallback to not slow down the development and deployment of new services before a new template is added to the `chc-lib`.
+This is a fallback to not slow down development and deployment of new services before `chc-lib` is updated.

-You simply provide the YAML of k8s manifests to deploy as value for the `extraManifests` list.
+Provide the list of k8s manifests to deploy for the `extraManifests` as value.
 All values go through tpl.

 These example values ...